gglope/sm64coopdx-spawn-objects/README.md

 # Commands

+## All versions

+- Y: delete nearest object
+- /respawn to respawn when Mario gets stuck for any reason
+- /clearall (host only) delete all mod spawned objects

+## Versions without 2 in name

 - D-PAD UP/DOWN: select next/previous element
 - D-PAD RIGHT in menu: go to selected submenu
 - D-PAD LEFT in submenu: return to main menu
-- D-PAD RIGHT in submenu: go to next submenu
+- D-PAD RIGHT in submenu: jump 5 elements below
-- X: spawn
+- X: spawn selected object

+## Versions with 2 in name

+- D-PAD RIGHT in menu: select next element
+- D-PAD LEFT in menu: select previous element
+- D-PAD RIGHT in submenu: select next element
+- D-PAD LEFT in submenu: go back to main menu
+- X in menu: enter selected submenu
-- Y: delete nearest object
+- X in submenu: spawn selected object

-- /respawn to respawn when Mario gets stuck for any reason
-- /clearall (host only) delete all mod spawned objects
+## Other

 - ~~/savemap to save all the spawned objects from every player~~
 - ~~/loadmap (host only) to load saved map~~